 Not all bookmakers will do this and this can be a disadvantage for the newbies.

 Secondly, the odds must be competitive.
 Customers want value in all areas of their consumer life and when it comes to betting, that means strong prices in all markets.

-Therefore, in order to check out the new boys, the bettor would have to log on and try each one individually but few will have the time of the patience to do so.
+There are exceptions such as Sun Bets and Sport Pesa but in general, in order to check out the new boys, the bettor would have to log on and try each one individually but few will have the time or the patience to do so.

 Ongoing promotions are also important for those looking to back up their welcome offer with some more value.
 Look at the likes of William Hill, Coral and 888sport and you may well find up to ten promos going off on any particular day of the year.
 This is an area where the new boys do struggle to compete as many have just one or two regular deals.

 However, those isolated bonuses can be very generous so it’s worth hanging around.
 Big Bet World are a good example here with an Acca Boost offer called SuperPay Bonus which could enhance your profits by as much as 80% on winning multiples.

 The big disadvantage for a brand new bookmaker is their low reputation as they come into the market.
 It can take some time to build that up but it will develop as customers test them out and hopefully leave positive reviews about their experience.

 Clever marketing campaigns can also help and while there won’t be a huge advertising budget to start with, there are other outlets and Betsafe’s clever YouTube channel is a good example of what can be done to get yourself noticed.

 But there is certainly hope and we’ve already mentioned Betway as a good example of this.
 Established in 2007, the company quickly established their brand and in less than ten years they have set up a big TV advertising campaign while a log term sponsorship deal with English Premier League side West Ham has also attracted a wider audience.